stevenwenxu/GER298/_posts/2017-02-24-communication-from-a-tourist-perspective.md

 If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.
 </p></blockquote>

 In Germany, I start a conversation with people in German whenever I can.
 In a city like Berlin where tourism is an important industry, I still firmly believe that people will appreciate my effort in learning their language.
-Looking back, pretty much all of my Canadian-born Chinese friends hate it when strangers start speaking Chinese to them, since they don't like to be judged by their appearences and "he/she must be Chinese" can a pretty good guess.
+Looking back, pretty much all of my Canadian-born Chinese friends hate it when strangers start speaking Chinese to them, since they don't like to be judged by their appearances and "he/she must be Chinese" can a pretty good guess.
 Similarly, every German must feel at least a bit of discomfort, when someone just speaks English to them directly without asking first.
 "Is it almost a stereotype of Germans that you can just assume I speak English?", one might ask himself.

 ## Good experiences